DiscoBBQ/MeTube/technical_report.md

 The `FileConverter` Model provides the link to FFMPEG as part of its goal to abstract processing and moving uploaded files.
 It checks the filetype to ensure it's valid, and if the file is an audio or video file it calls the `ffmpeg` command to convert the file to the proper format with the correct codecs.

 [MediaElement.js](http://mediaelementjs.com/) proved to be the best video and audio player for this project.
 It hooks into the HTML5 `<audio>` and `<video>` tags to create a player that is easy to stylize.
 If these tags are not supported or the browser cannot play the audio or video, MediaElement.js provides a Flash player fallback that attempts to use the same styling.
-The Flash player fallback is a litle buggy but it allows almost every browser to view the media on MeTube.
+The Flash player fallback is a little buggy but it allows almost every browser to view the media on MeTube.

 ### Development environment and workflow